R300-AI/model_zoo_library/README.md

 ## Acknowledgement

-This repository is mainly maintained by the EOSL-R300, and we would be grateful for your contribution to help us add more supported benchmarks and hardware.
+This repository is mainly maintained by the EOSL-R300, and we would be grateful for your contribution to help us add more supported hardware benchmarks.